-The table below summarises the impact of increases / decreases of the NAV Company's investment of mutual fond schemes on profit for the period
+The table below summarises the impact of increases / decreases of the NAV Company's investment of mutual fund schemes on profit for the period.

-Sensitivity: Impact on Statement of Profit and Los Particulars As at March 51, 2021 As at March 31, 2020 As at March 31, 2019 Liquid plus scheme - NAV rate - increase by it \$1% respectively at the reporting period 4 25.74 51.25 Liquid plus achierae - NAV rate - decrease by 0.50% respectively at the reporting period (25 74) (51.26) Liquid scheme - NAV rate - increase by 1.15%, 1% & 1% respectively at reporting period 46.17 21 n3 1.28 Limit scheme - NAV rate - decrease by 1.15% 1% & 1% respectively at reporting penud."
-(46.17) 121 031 (1.28) Impact on Statement of profit and loss up to 1 year, holding all other variables constant - INSTITUTE b Economic value perspective change in market value of the company due to change in the company's assets.
-Inhibities and off Balance Sheet positions due to variation in interest rate.
+Sensitivity: Impact on Statement of Profit and Loss Particulars As at March 31, 2021 As at March 31, 2020 As at March 31, 2019 Liquid plus scheme - NAV rate - increase by 0.50% respectively at the reporting period - 25.74 51.26 Liquid plus scheme - NAV rate - decrease by 0.50% respectively at the reporting period - (25.74) (51.26) Liquid scheme - NAV rate - increase by 1.15%, 1% & 1% respectively at reporting period 46.17 21.03 1.28 Liquid scheme - NAV rate - decrease by 1.15%, 1% & 1% respectively at reporting period (46.17) (21.03) (1.28) Impact on Statement of profit and loss up to 1 year, holding all other variables constant.

-Interest rate risk :
+Interest rate risk:

-- answers a mention.
-The interest rate risk where changes in market interest rates might adversely affect the Company's financial conditions.
-The interest rate risk can be viewed from below two perspectives a Euromagn perspective change in act interest income (NII) or net interest mangin (NIM) due to change in interest rate.
+Interest rate risk is the risk where changes in market interest rates might adversely affect the Company's financial conditions.
+The interest rate risk can be viewed from below two perspectives:

+- a.
+Earnings perspective change in net interest income (NII) or net interest margin (NIM) due to change in interest rate. - b.
+Economic value perspective change in market value of the company due to change in the company's assets, liabilities and off Balance Sheet positions due to variation in interest rate.

 The board has established limits on the interest rate gaps for stipulated periods.
-The management monitors these gaps on a regular basis to ensure positions are maintained within the established limits
+The management monitors these gaps on a regular basis to ensure positions are maintained within the established limits.